poojagl85/Memory-Limit-Exceeded/README.md

 ## ❓ Problem Statement

 - Build a functional prototype of a platform that gives students an array of digital academic and social tools to stay engaged with their studies, peers and broader university community during pandemic.

 ## 🚧 Technology Stack

 - **Server Enviornment** - NodeJS
 - **Framework** - ExpressJS
 - **Frontend** - ReactJS, HTML, CSS, Javascript
 - **Database** - MongoDB
 - **Cloud database service** - MongoDB Atlas
+- **Mailing service** - Nodemailer

 ## ⬇️ Installation

 - First, fork this repository 🍴 and follow the given instructions:

 ```
 # clone the repository to your local machine